-Qualification: BTEC Level 3 Extended Certificate in Computing
+Qualification: BTEC Level 3 AAQ (Extended Certificate) in Computing

 Course Tutor: Mr T Heley